dvirberlo/AdvProgProj/README.md

 Also, you can browse the React client at `http://localhost:3000/` (or any other port you specified).

+In addition, you can open `/src/android-client` in Android Studio and run the Android client on an emulator.

 #### Run only recommendation server and python client

 if you wish to run only thee recommendation server and the python client, follow these steps: